Jussi Ylikoski

 I am a linguist.
 From September 2022, I am a Professor of Finno-Ugric (Uralic) languages at the University of Turku, Finland.
 I am also an Adjunct Professor at the Sámi University of Applied Sciences in Guovdageaidnu, Norway.

-I am mainly a Uralicist (Finno-Ugricist) who has specialized in the Saami and Finnic branches of the Uralic language family.
+I am mainly a Uralicist who has specialized in the Saami and Finnic branches of the Uralic language family.
 Previously, I have also worked at the University of Helsinki, UiT – The Arctic University of Norway and most recently (2017–2022) as a Professor of Saami language at the University of Oulu.

 In the past years, my research has concentrated on Saami and Finnic languages.
 I have also done research on other Uralic languages such as the Permic languages Komi and Udmurt as well as Mari – and Proto-Uralic from which all these languages descend.
 I am mainly interested in the grammatical functions and origins of many grammatical elements in Saami, Finnic and other Uralic languages – and the grammars of these languages in general.